Inspired by God’s heart for poor and marginalised people

 For every £1 spent

-Fundraising - 5p
+Running Costs - 5p

 International Nepal Fellowship is passionate about helping the poor and marginalised people of Nepal.
 We do this through hospitals, community based rehabilitation, and development work.
 So, we try to achieve this by making the best possible use of every donation you send us.